nittalaviswanath/Loyal-Knight/README.md

 - **⚡ Real-time Live Scanning**: Scans your active buffers as you type to instantly detect potential secrets.
 - **💾 Scan on Save**: Performs dedicated security and data-flow analysis every time a file is saved.
 - **🐙 Git Pre-commit Protection**: Scans staged changes to prevent secrets from ever reaching your repository.
-- **📊 Security Dashboard**: A centralized view of all detected vulnerabilities and the overall security posture of your workspace.
+- **📊 Security Dashboard**: A centralized, simplified view of all detected vulnerabilities and the overall security posture of your workspace.
-- **🔍 Advanced Secret Detection**: Uses advanced pattern matching and entropy analysis to detect even obfuscated secrets.
+- **🔍 Advanced Secret Detection**: Uses advanced pattern matching and fast Shannon entropy analysis to detect even obfuscated secrets.
+- **🧠 Context-Aware Recognition**: Uses context clues (e.g., variable assignments, test files) to adjust finding confidence and reduce false positives.
 - **🛠️ Auto-Remediation**: Offers one-click solutions to safely extract hardcoded secrets into environment variables or secure storage.
 - **🌊 Data Flow Analysis**: Tracks how secrets move through your application to understand the lifecycle of sensitive data.